7 Reasons to Take a Vacation Right Away

 - You’re Stressed

 The same is true of roughly 75 percent of the workforce.
 Workplace stress is a growing concern; it can turn into physical and mental health issues not exclusive of depression, heart disease, diabetes, and chronic anxiety.
+These disorders can be managed with therapy or medical marijuana that you can obtain if you visit an online weed dispensary.

 - Your Family History Includes Heart Disease